Camping & Reservation Policies

 - Montana Seniors – Montana residents who are 62 years of age or older receive a discount of 50% off camping fees (does not apply to electrical fees).
 To receive the discount, enter the month and year of your birth when asked for a pass number.

-- Montana Disabled – Montana residents with a disability, verified by either a disability form obtained from the department and signed by a physician, a Resident Disability Conservation License, or a disability permit or license plate issued by the Montana Motor Vehicle Division, receive a discount of 50% off camping fees (does not apply to electrical fees).
+- Montanans with a Disability – Montana residents with a disability, verified by either a disability form obtained from the department and signed by a physician, a Resident Disability Conservation License, or a disability permit or license plate issued by the Montana Motor Vehicle Division, receive a discount of 50% off camping fees (does not apply to electrical fees).

-- New - beginning October 1: Montana Veterans – Montana residents with veteran status receive a discount of 50% off camping fees (does not apply to electrical fees).
+- Montana Veterans – Montana residents with veteran status receive a discount of 50% off camping fees (does not apply to electrical fees).
 Proof of eligibility to receive the discount includes the DD 214 form, U.S. Department of Veterans Affairs ID or a driver’s license indicating the person’s veteran status.